apowers313/pigunit/README.md

 (As a side note, you can also download pig.jar and pigunit.jar from the [Pig Maven Repository](http://mvnrepository.com/artifact/org.apache.pig); however, I personally had problems with missing dependencies, such as log4j.)

-Now make sure that your JAVA_HOME environment variable points towards your Java installation and your PIG_HOME environment variable points toward pig.jar and pigunit.jar.
+Now make sure that your JAVA_HOME environment variable points towards your Java installation and your PIG_HOME environment variable points toward the directory containing pig.jar and pigunit.jar.

 ## Running